guzzle/guzzle/docs/clients.rst

 debug
 -----

-Set to ``true`` or set to a PHP stream returned by ``fopen()`` to enable debug output with the adapter used to send a request.
+:Summary: Set to ``true`` or set to a PHP stream returned by ``fopen()`` to
+    enable debug output with the adapter used to send a request.
 For example, when using cURL to transfer requests, cURL's verbose of ``CURLOPT_VERBOSE`` will be emitted.
 When using the PHP stream wrapper, stream wrapper notifications will be emitted.
 If set to true, the output is written to PHP's STDOUT.
 If a PHP stream is provided, output is written to the stream.
+:Types:
+    - bool
+    - ``fopen()`` resource
+:Default: None

 .. code-block:: php